Finland sentenced in the European Court of Human Rights in 2012: pediatrist locked up in a mental hospital under suspicious circumstances

 European Court of Human Rights did not sentence Finland for forcing a guardian on the pediatrist or not hearing the eighteen witnesses.
 This was because the guardian was appointed according to a doctor’s assessment and because the guardian did not find it necessary to hear the witnesses.
 However, ECHR found that Finland had violated the pediatrist’s rights in that her involuntary treatment was continued for more than six months on the basis of only one doctor’s assessment, and in the forcible administration of medication by injections.
 The court ordered Finland to pay her a compensation of 18 000 euros.

 The ECHR’s sentence did not create a scandal in Finland.
 It did not lead to any re-examination of the case, and the pediatrist was not granted a retrial.
 The girl’s father gained sole custody over her.

 Of course, this is an old case.
-However, it is unlikely that this kind of problems disappear by not being actively ignored.
+However, it is unlikely that this kind of problems disappear by being actively ignored.